Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 Because of the above features, Zebrawood can be used for both indoor and outdoor woodworking projects.

-It has the natural ability to get protected from environmental elements such as moisture, rot, decay, water damage, insect attacks, and more.
+It can be protected from environmental elements such as moisture, rot, decay, water damage, insect attacks, and more.

 - Hardwood